gabtan99/intercon/data/services/hyperbaric-oxygen-therapy.md

     Hyperbaric oxygen therapy is used to treat several medical conditions.
 And medical institutions use it in different ways.
 Your doctor may suggest hyperbaric oxygen therapy if you have one of the following conditions:
   benefits_list:
     - benefit: Gangrene
     - benefit: Deafness, sudden
     - benefit: Burn
     - benefit: Bubbles of air in your blood vessels (arterial gas embolism)
     - benefit: Brain abscesses
 conditions:
+  introduction:
-  introduction: 'The evidence is insufficient to support claims that hyperbaric oxygen
-    therapy can effectively treat the following conditions:'
+    "The evidence is insufficient to support claims that hyperbaric oxygen therapy can effectively treat the following conditions:"
   conditions_list:
     - condition: Carbon monoxide poisoning
     - condition: Crushing injury
     - condition: Radiation injury
     - condition: AIDS/HIV
 stats:
+  intro:
-  intro: Pure oxygen can cause fire if a spark or flame ignites a source of fuel.
+    Pure oxygen can cause fire if a spark or flame ignites a source of fuel.
     Because of this, you can't take items such as lighters or battery-powered devices into the hyperbaric oxygen therapy chamber.
 In addition, to limit sources of excess fuel, you may need to remove hair and skin care products that are petroleum based and potentially a fire hazard.
 Ask a member of your health care team for specific instructions before your first hyperbaric oxygen therapy session.
   stats_list:
     - with_supporting_image: false
-    figure: ''
+      figure: ""
-    caption: ''
+      caption: ""
       content: In 9 out of 10 scenarios, people don't live up to others' expectations.
     - with_supporting_image: false
-    figure: ''
+      figure: ""
+      caption:
-    caption: This teen is a squeamish yellow tone and has a film of fat surrounding it.
+        This teen is a squeamish yellow tone and has a film of fat surrounding it.
+      content:
-    content: In general teens are getting heavier as they grow more.
+        In general teens are getting heavier as they grow more.
 However this can be curved whenever they start to exercise.
 This can be seen in the figure below.
   summary: |-
     To benefit from hyperbaric oxygen therapy, you'll likely need more than one session.
 The number of sessions depends on your medical condition.
 Some conditions, such as carbon monoxide poisoning, might be treated in three visits.
 Others, such as nonhealing wounds, may require 20 to 40 treatments.